Waikiki Shore

 No analysis available

-I looked for surfboard storage references, including surf storage and bike-and-surfboard storage.
-The remarks mention general storage lockers and a surf shop on the lobby level, but nothing that indicates dedicated surfboard storage.
+I looked for surfboard-storage references and related amenity wording such as surf storage or board storage.
+The listings mention general storage lockers and a surf shop on the lobby level, but not dedicated surfboard storage.

 No analysis available